Bradley Stephens

 Stephens was appointed to his seat in the Illinois House of Representatives on June 29, 2019 to replace Michael P. McAuliffe, and won election to a full term in the Illinois House of Representatives in 2020.
 He has served as the village president of Rosemont since being appointed in 2007 to succeed his father Donald Stephens (who had died in office), and has since been elected to three full four-year terms.

-Stephens has also served as a member of the Illinois State Toll Highway Authority board of director, the Leyden Township supervisor (an elected position), a member of the Pace board of directors, and a Rosemont village trustee (an elected position).
+Stephens has also served as a member of the Illinois State Toll Highway Authority board of directors, the Leyden Township supervisor (an elected position), a member of the Pace board of directors, and a Rosemont village trustee (an elected position).
 Stephens is the Leyden Township Republican Party committeeperson, an elected party position.